Solitary confinement for chickens: when, why and how to do it.

 • It's also possible to place a smaller, plastic dog or cat carrier within the larger crate as a sleeping compartment whilst having the crate as a (very small!) yard.
 This gives the chicken the opportunity to stretch their legs and keeps food in a separate place so it doesn't spill as easily.

-• I've also used a dog crate enclosed within the puppy pen I use as a brooder for young chicks.
+• I've also used a dog crate enclosed within the puppy pen brooder I use for young chicks.
 That allows more space for a recovering chicken to move about.

 Where to find a crate.